phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 java -jar myapp.jar
 ```

-and of you go.
+and off you go.
 No Application server.
 No classpath.

-This approach has been popularised by the microservices architectural style and frameworks like [Springboot](https://projects.spring.io/spring-boot/)
+This approach has been popularised by the microservices architectural style and frameworks like [Springboot](https://projects.spring.io/spring-boot/).

 *"In short, the [microservice architectural style](https://martinfowler.com/articles/microservices.html) is an approach to developing a **single application**
 as a suite of **small services**, each running in its **own process** and communicating with lightweight mechanisms, often an HTTP resource API.
-These services are built around business capabilities and **independently deployable** by fully automated deployment machinery"*
+These services are built around business capabilities and **independently deployable** by fully automated deployment machinery"*.

 Having a bunch of executable jar files tick all the boxes above.

 # Java EE.
 The fatjar concept has also been available in Java EE for a while now.
-All the lightweight application servers has a "Micro" option:
+All the lightweight application servers have a "Micro" option:

 * [WildFly Swarm](http://wildfly-swarm.io/)
 * [Payara Micro](https://www.payara.fish/payara_micro)